androfrost/androfrost/README.md

 # Larry C. Wade
-### Hello there, I am Larry and I am an experienced Full StackSoftware Developer.
+### Hello there, I am Larry and I am an experienced Full Stack Software Developer.
 I am looking to share what I am working on and expand my knowledge through my projects and others.

 ## Connect with me: